Quest-maker-team/quest-maker/docs/db_description.md

 + The question is also repeated if the user has entered an answer not provided by the author as an answer to an open question.
 + If among the possible answers to the question there is one in which the "option_text" field contains the string <b>"skip"</b>, then this question can be skipped.
 + If among the possible answers to an open question there is one in which the "option_text" field contains <b>an empty string</b>, then the actions assigned to it (changing the number of points, switching to another question) are triggered when entering any answer other than the suggested answers to this question.

+### Histories
+If the "is_finished" field has the value false, but the "last_question_id" field is empty, then the quest has been changed and its continuation is not possible.